 You may also want to read: Know the signs of teenage suicide.
 What to do if my child is suicidal: 8 tips for parents (choc.org)

-Need additional resources?
-Here are some books and workbooks for you and your teen that may help.
+Need additional information?
+Here are some books and workbooks to help you parent a suicidal teenager.

 Dead Serious: Breaking the Cycle of Teen SuicideTeen Grief: Caring for the Grieving Teenage Heart (Good Grief)Real Life Teens: Deep Depression & SuicideTeen Suicide & Self-Harm Prevention Workbook; A Clinician’s Guide to Assist Teen ClientsWhat Made Maddy Run: The Secret Struggles and Tragic Death of an All-American TeenFeeling Better: CBT Workbook for Teens: Essential Skills and Activities to Help You Manage Moods, Boost Self-Esteem, and Conquer Anxiety (Health and Wellness Workbooks for Teens)The Ultimate Self-Esteem Workbook for Teens: Overcome Insecurity, Defeat Your Inner Critic, and Live ConfidentlyThe Anxiety Workbook for Teens: The Complete Guide to Help Teens and Young Adults Boost Their Confidence and Self-Esteem (Overcome Worry, Stress, Depression, Shyness, and Fear)Life Sucks – But It Can Get Better: A Workbook for Beating Teen Depression & AnxietyArt Therapy for Anxiety and DepressionDepression: A Teen’s Guide to Survive and ThriveMindfulness for Teen Depression: A Workbook for Improving Your MoodLet That Sh*t Go: Find Peace of Mind and Happiness in Your Everyday

-Parenting teens and tweens is no joke.
+Parenting teens and tweens is no joke, and parenting a suicidal teenager is exceptionally challenging.
 Here are other articles you may find useful.

 *Disclaimer: This post may contain affiliate links where we earn a commission for the purchase of a product.